rushmore/zbus-js/Readme.md

 zbus carefully designed on its protocol and components to embrace KISS(Keep It Simple and Stupid) principle, but in all it delivers power and elasticity.

-# zbus-javascript
+# zbus-js

 - zbus's javascript works for both Browser and NodeJS environments.
-- zbus.js is the only source file required
+- zbus.js is the only source file required in browser

 ## Getting started